akasantony/you-now/README.md

 Attention!
 This repository is no longer maintained.
-Google has changed the Search API's and there this code will no longer work.
+Google has changed the Search API's and therefore this code will no longer work.
 ------
 YouTube Instant
 =======